profiod/assignment1/bio.md

 I graduated with my first Bachelor's degree in May of 2014.
 My degree was in Public Health with a concentration in Healthcare Administration.
 I had originally desired to work as a hospital administrator, but while working at my current company I had the opportunity to work with computers.
 That is when I realized I wanted to do this as a career.

+I have enjoyed working as a junior developer while going to school.
+I have learned quite a bit at work which has helped me here at OSU.
+It also has helped me stay focused and driven on my schoolwork.

 Programming Background

 I currently work as a junior developer at an insurance company where I complete very basic .NET programming projects.
 I am enjoying the process of learning C#.
 My favorite project from work has been utilizing regular expressions to find and fix errors from the reading of invoices.